IBM/BluePic/README.md

 ### View Profile

 By tapping the third tab, you can view your profile.
-This shows your Facebook profile photo, lists how many photos you've posted, and shows all the photos you've posted to Kitura BluePic.
+This shows your Facebook or Google profile photo, lists how many photos you've posted, and shows all the photos you've posted to Kitura BluePic.

 <p align="center">
 <img src="img/profile.PNG"  alt="Drawing" height=550 border=0 /></p>